 The University shall not be liable for, and the user assumes the risk of, inadvertent loss of data or interference with files resulting from the University's efforts to maintain the privacy, integrity and security of the University's Computer and Network Resources.

 The University is not responsible for the content of users' personal web spaces, nor the content of servers, programs or files that users maintain either in their personally allocated file areas on University-owned computer resources or on personally-owned computers connected to the University's Computer and Network Resources.
-(Note: Servers are not allowed on campus residence hall networks except on the basis of a written request of a faculty member for a specific academic purpose and the explicit concurrence of the Vice Provost for Information Technology or designee.
+(Note: Servers are not allowed on campus residence hall networks except on the basis of a written request of a faculty member for a specific academic purpose and the explicit concurrence of the Vice President for Information Technology or designee.
 Server is defined as a computer or computer program that provides or serves data, files or processing power to other computers/computer programs on a network.
 Examples of servers may include (but are not limited to) Web servers, mail servers, print servers or file servers.)

 The University reserves the right to suspend network access or computer account(s), or to impose sanctions as defined in this policy if user-maintained files, programs or services are believed to have been operating in violation of either law or policy.
 Additionally, the University retains the right subject to applicable law and policy to search and/or seize, for investigative purposes, any personal hardware or systems connected to University Computer and Network Resources if there is cause to suspect that such hardware or systems were used either in violation of federal, state or local law, or in violation of the terms and conditions set forth in University policies governing computer and network usage.
 Restoration will be at the sole discretion of the University.
 The University shall, to the full extent required under law, cooperate with all legal requests for information, including, but not limited to, disclosure of system user account information when made by any law enforcement officer or legal representatives pursuant to court order, subpoena or other legal process.